How important is self-care?

 Receiving a diagnosis of an autoimmune disease is overwhelming.
 There is so much to take in, especially if you have no knowledge about your diagnosed disease and weren’t expecting it.

-I could have been saved a lot of heartache and frustration if I had been warned about and educated on the subject I am sharing today.
+I could have saved a lot of heartache and frustration if I had been warned about and educated on the subject I am sharing today.

 The Importance of Self-Care